 Boyes Turner LLP

 Helen is a partner in the Boyes Turner’s employment group and advises companies and executives on all employment and HR related issues in a commercial, creative and pragmatic way.

 She has been ranked as "an expert" and "leader in her field" for the last 20 years in Chambers and The Legal 500.

 She is also a fully qualified and accredited mediator and coach.

 Professional photography and video production will be taking place at the event, and these images may be used on future promotional materials for CIPD.
 Please note that by attending the event, you are giving your consent for your image to be used on any CIPD promotional materials.

 What refreshments will be provided?

-A finger buffet and soft drinks will be available free of charge.
+Tea, coffee and water will be available free of charge.

 When & Where